ClaudioZandonella/Attachment/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Evaluating Informative Hypotheses With Equality and Inequality Constraint: The Bayes Factor Encompassing Prior Approach
+# Evaluating Informative Hypotheses with Equality and Inequality Constraints:\\ A Tutorial Using the Bayes Factor via the Encompassing Prior Approach

-In this repository we collect all the materials of the study “*Evaluating Informative Hypotheses With Equality and Inequality
+In this repository we collect all the materials of the study “*Evaluating informative hypotheses with equality and inequality
-Constraint: The Bayes Factor Encompassing Prior Approach*”.
-The aim of the paper is to provide a clear and detailed description of the Bayes Factor with the encompassing prior approach considering an applied example regarding attachment theory.
+constraints: A tutorial using the Bayes factor via the encompassing prior approach*”.
+The paper aims to provide a clear and detailed description of the Bayes factor with the encompassing prior approach considering an applied example regarding attachment theory.

 The pre-print version of the article is available at \[TODO: add link\].
 The Supplemental Material with all the analyses is available at